 Mrs. Christina Kong Chwee Huan is our Executive Director and was appointed to our Board on 22 October 2015.
 She oversees our Group's human resource and training and development divisions, a role which she has undertaken since joining our Group as Manager of Human Resource and Corporate Affairs in 2008.
 She also supervises our Group's various training and development programs, strategising to ensure our Group's human resource requirements are met, and manages the employee compensation, benefits and human resource issues of our Group.
 Mrs. Kong has been, and continues to be, instrumental in the continued refinement and development of our Group's human resource and training and development divisions.
 Our Group was accredited by both the Singapore Workforce Development Agency and Singapore's Institute of Technical Education as an approved training organisation in 2008.

 Mrs. Kong began her career as a purchasing executive with our Group from 1993 to 1994.
 Between 1995 and 2000, she provided educational services, before joining the Ministry of Education as a teacher from 2001 to 2007.
-Mrs. Kong is currently a member of the Tripartite Committee for Low-wage Workers and Inclusive Growth, an initiative of the Ministry of Manpower.
-She is also a Business Excellence Assessor with Enterprise Singapore.
+Mrs. Kong is currently a member of the Singapore Quality Awards Management Committee with Enterprise Singapore.

 Mrs. Kong obtained a Postgraduate Diploma in Education from the Nanyang Technological University in 2004 and graduated with a Bachelor of Science from the University of Birmingham (United Kingdom) in 1991.
 She also obtained a Human Resource Graduate Certification from the Singapore Management University in 2014.